zysymu/lsh-astro/README.md

 # Results

 We obtain our results by performing searches with random keys (on `lsh.py`).
-We used the code available on `results_viz.py` to create or visualizations.
+We used the code available on `results_viz.py` to create our visualizations.
 The `figs/` directory contains the visualizations for our other keys.